 should all keep in our hearts.
 The thrill of pure joy, success, and

-that anything is possible as the good little kid in all of us no matter
+that anything is possible excites the good little kid in all of us, no matter

 what age.
 The fun, energy, and assurance what you are doing right then

-and there is just what you were meant to be doing right now.
+and there is just what you were meant to be doing just now feels right.
 AND you

-are the best and only person to express it.
-It is just so right, so
+are the best and only person to express it--whatever that is.
+For it is just so right and so

 strong you must seize the chance and paint or write, build, hug someone,

-It is my hope kids everywhere find and keep this feeling to always
+It is my hope kids everywhere will find and keep this feeling to always

-remember that excitement and joy of being alive.
-So as they grow up,
+remember that excitement, thrill, and joy of being alive.
+As we grow up,

 activities, friends, and pursuits that create a feeling of self worth,